Factor performance into an application modernization strategy

 Some enterprises think all you need to do to modernize legacy applications is redeploy them to the cloud or move them to a container.
 But it's rarely that simple.
 Cloud migrations and other approaches to modernization don't automatically translate into what matters most to the business: better application performance.

-The goal of modernization is to move an application from a legacy deployment model to one that is more agile, but that doesn't guarantee better performance.
-And, after all, no one is going to choose to do business with you simply because you host your applications in the cloud or deploy them with Docker and Kubernetes.
-Customers and end users don't care about that; they care about how well your applications run.
+The goal of modernization is to move an application from a legacy deployment model to one that is more nimble, but that doesn't guarantee better performance.
+And, after all, no one is going to choose to do business with you simply because you host your applications in the cloud or use containers.
+Customers and end users don't care about that -- they care about how well the applications run.

-If your application suffers from underlying performance problems, such as memory leaks or network bottlenecks, these problems will persist after it moves to a modern environment.
+If an application suffers from underlying performance problems, such as memory leaks or network bottlenecks, these problems will persist after it moves to a modern environment.

 When you move an application to the cloud, you will likely see an immediate performance boost, as hosting resources are available on demand and virtually without limit.
 As a result, an application that suffers from a memory leak might run faster in the cloud, where there's no limit to memory resources.
 Based on end users' perspectives and metrics, such as average response time, your app might appear to perform better in the cloud.